Fobbing Marsh Nature Reserve

 Parking informationParking is along the road in the town of Fobbing

-Grazing animalsCattle graze the fields over winter
+Grazing animalsCattle graze the fields all year round

 Footpath down from the town of Fobbing

 Opening timesAccessible at all times

 A popular nature reserve for visiting passage migrants, look out for the wheatear and whinchat amongst the grazing meadows during spring and autumn and the 'jangling keys' call of the increasingly scarce corn bunting in summer.

 Throughout the year look for the beautiful small yellow bird, the yellowhammer, sitting up in the trees.
 During summer you will be greeted with colourful displays of vetches and tares whilst many dragonflies and damselflies can be seen foraging along the ditches across the reserve.
 Many of the flowering plants are typical of Thameside marshes, including hairy buttercup, knotted hedge parsley, sea barley and slender hare’s-ear.

 In winter, the marsh is used by wintering raptors, wildfowl and waders, such as wigeon, teal, marsh harrier. and peregrine falcon.